Treyu2023/FlashVSR_plus_pinokio/README.md

 ## Enhancements in This Version
 This fork further refines the user experience and expands functionality with a focus on quality-of-life improvements and adds several new tools.

-* Enhanced Gradio UI: The interface has been redesigned for a more intuitive workflow, including dedicated tabs for different tasks.
+* Enhanced Gradio UI: The interface has been redesigned for a more intuitive workflow, including dedicated tabs for additional tasks.
-* Improved Memory Management and additional optimizations and internal fixes to ensure smooth operation on consumer hardware.
+* Improved Memory Management and optimizations and internal fixes to ensure smooth operation on consumer hardware.
 * Chunked Video Processing: Easily upscale longer videos without running into memory limitations.
 * Image Upscaling: A new feature that brings the power of FlashVSR to still images.
-* Post-Processing Toolbox: A suite of simple post-processing tools for RIFE frame interpolation, seamless video looping, and extra compression/export options.
+* Post-Processing Toolbox: A suite of useful post-processing tools for RIFE frame interpolation, seamless video looping, and extra compression/export options.

 # Original Project Details below: